Assignment 1: Design Report on Rocket Project

 Below is a list of sections that the design report should have and brief overviews of the content of each.
 More specific guidelines and strategies for writing the report will be covered in class.

-Still others read the entire report and check the appendices.
+engineering faculty will read the entire report and the Appendices.

 Explain the general background of the project and specify what the report contains.
 The introduction provides context and information about navigating the report to a reader who is either going to read the entire document or wants to be able to skip around.